Choosing Exterior Paint Colors

 Tudor Style Home:

 Believe it or not, the typical exterior paint color for most Tudor home styles is actually called Tudor Brown.
-The stucco panels and trim work are white or a Navajo white.
+The stucco panels and trim work are white or Navajo white.
 Also, a tone-on-tone looks amazing as well.
 An amazing color is Sail Cloth by Benjamin Moore.
 I am actually not a big fan of doing a contrasting front door on the Tudor style home.

 Victorian Style Home: